Viktor Sheynis: Political career

 During the Soviet era, he was a member of the Communist Party of the Soviet Union.
 He later became a member of Yabloko.
 He was a theorist and practitioner of Russian parliamentarism.

-On May 23, 2010, he participated as an observer in the parliamentary elections in the unrecognized Nagorno-Karabakh Republic, after which he was included by the Ministry of Foreign Affairs of Azerbaijan on the list of personae non gratae for violating the "Law on the State Border" of the Republic of Azerbaijan; Baku considers the territories controlled by the NKR to be "occupied".
+On 23 May 2010, he participated as an observer in the parliamentary elections in the unrecognized Nagorno-Karabakh Republic, after which he was included by the Ministry of Foreign Affairs of Azerbaijan on the list of personae non gratae for violating the "Law on the State Border" of the Republic of Azerbaijan; Baku considers the territories controlled by the NKR to be "occupied".
 Sheynis himself commented on this fact: "I will survive this.".

-He died on June 25, 2023, at the age of 92, after a long illness.
+He died on 25 June 2023, at the age of 92, after a long illness.
 He is buried in the Khovanskoye Cemetery.

-Viktor Sheynis wrote about his political experience:
+Sheynis wrote about his political experience:

 The years spent in politics were the most interesting and, probably, the most controversial of my life.
 I regret almost nothing I did during those years.
 I'm glad we've settled accounts (even if incompletely and inconsistently) with one of the worst chapters of Russian history—Stalinism and its continuation—a period dubbed by the ridiculous euphemism "stagnation".
 I regret, however, the many things I and my political friends failed to accomplish.
 We lacked the wisdom (and sometimes just common sense) and strength to direct domestic economic development along a different path—like that taken by, say, Poland or Brazil.
 As a result, the country is where it is at the beginning of the new millennium.
 Much of this probably didn't depend on us.

 He was married to sociologist and PhD candidate in economics Alla Konstantinovna Nazimova (born 1932).